Loic2888/Loic2888/README.md

-Hi, I'm Loïc!
+# Hi, I'm Loïc!

-I'm currently a first-year student at Holberton Digital School in Toulouse, specializing in programming and software engineering.
-My goal for next year is to pursue a work-study program focused on cybersecurity, and I am actively looking for an apprenticeship opportunity in this field.
+I'm a software engineering student at Holberton Digital School in Toulouse.
+I am actively looking for a work-study program (alternance) in AI and Agentic Engineering starting next year to complete my RNCP Level 6 degree (Bachelor's equivalent).

-About me
+## About me
-Passionate about learning and technology
+**Tech-driven:** Passionate about software development, cybersecurity, and building intelligent agentic workflows.

-Focused on software development, cybersecurity, and systems administration
+**Growth mindset:** Constantly learning, experimenting, and eager to tackle complex technical challenges through hands-on experience.

-Eager to take on new challenges and grow through hands-on experience
+**Collaborative:** I enjoy solving problems and building tools that make an impact.

-Projects
+## Projects
-You’ll find my personal projects, school assignments, and open-source contributions on this GitHub.
-I enjoy experimenting, solving problems, and collaborating with others—so don’t hesitate to explore my repositories!
+On this GitHub, you’ll find my personal projects, school assignments, and open-source contributions.
+I love building practical solutions—especially those involving LLMs and autonomous agents—so feel free to explore my repositories!

-Looking for an apprenticeship
+## Let's connect!
-I am seeking an apprenticeship to further develop my skills in cybersecurity for my second year at Holberton.
-If you are interested in a motivated and curious learner, please contact me—I would be delighted to discuss an opportunity to work with you.
+If your team is looking for a motivated and curious apprentice to help build the next generation of AI tools, I would love to connect.
+Please feel free to reach out—I’d be delighted to discuss how we can work together.

 ---------------------------------------------------------------------------------------------------------------------------------------------